Which debt relief option is right for you?

 FDCPA OR FCRA

-Creditors are allowed to collect debts owed to them, but they are not allowed to violate law in doing so.
+Debt collectors are allowed to collect debts owed by you, but they are not allowed to violate law in doing so.
 You have rights even when you owe a debt.

 Creditors use our Pennsylvania Court System as a collection strategy to force people into settlements.
 People tend to think they have no real defenses to collection lawsuits and will ignore the collection lawsuit, settle with the creditor, or file bankruptcy to stop the collection lawsuit.